aspectlab/tripletpapertexture/README.md

 L. Lackey, A. Grootveld, and A.G.
 Klein, “Semi-supervised convolutional triplet neural networks for assessing paper texture similarity,” in *Proc.
 Asilomar Conf. on Signals, Systems, and Computers*, Nov.
 2020.

+The code may be freely used by others so long as we are attributed, and any published works should cite the above paper.

 To fully reproduce the results, you will need to obtain a copy of the image data used in this project, consisting of 1597 greyscale PNG images in a "train" folder, and 420 greyscale PNG images in a "test" folder.
 You may obtain access to the image files by emailing andy.klein@wwu.edu.

 Steps to reproduce the results: